1. Preparing your environment for installation

 In the orcharhino management UI, navigate to Infrastructure > orcharhino Proxies.

-After installation, you can configure additional settings on your orcharhino Proxy.
+After installation, you can configure additional settings on your orcharhino Proxy Server.

 3.1.
 Configuring orcharhino Proxy for host registration and provisioning